irahardianto/service-pattern-go/README.md

 [Mocking](https://irahardianto.github.io/service-pattern-go/#mocking)
 -------

 Mocking is a concept many times people struggle to understand, let alone implement it, at least I am the one among the one struggle to understand this concept.
 But understanding this concept is essential to do TDD.
+We are using testfy as our mock library.

 Basically what mock object do is replacing injection instead of real implementation with mock as point out at the end of dependency injection session